KarapetyanSatenik/levelUP/extra.md

 Module.js

-1. for relative paths like './start.js' or ../config.mjs' the file extension is always necessary for these
+1. for relative paths like './start.js' or ../config.mjs' the file extension is always necessary for these.